Is a market melt-up coming? Yep.

 Low Rates Help Too…

-Naturally, the rich uncle came to the rescue of its spoiled nephews on Wall Street.
-Not long after the markets dropped, they rebounded on more low-rate debt, the second “syringe” in Uncle Fed’s dirty bag of steroids.
+Naturally, the rich uncle came to the rescue of its spoiled nephews on Wall Street, as the Fed now measures the real economy by the stock market, not tanking GDP.
+Not long after the markets dropped, they immediately rebounded on more low-rate debt, the second “syringe” in Uncle Fed’s dirty bag of steroids.

-And now, the markets also know their rich Uncle Fed will break out more QE when the markets really tank again, typically in the autumn repo market “re-tweaking,” which means the markets can still act like drunken kids on spring break – free of all fear and only looking to get lucky at every turn.
+As a result, the markets now know their rich Uncle Fed will break out more QE when the markets really tank again, typically around the time of the autumn repo market “re-tweaking,” which means the markets can still act like drunken kids on spring break – free of all fear and only looking to get lucky at every turn.

 This lasted from 2008 to 2015.
 Thereafter, the Fed took baby steps to raise rates (eight times in two years), but at 2.4% today, this interest rate is still ridiculously low by any historical measure – effectively giving the markets a “zero-bound” interest rate market.
 And mark my words, the Fed will be lowering rates again soon…